samuelfrnk/connectFour/README.md

 ## Considerations

 The current AI implementation is quite strong, and I have personally found it challenging to win or even draw against it.
-However, there are areas for improvement, particularly in the evaluation function.
-Currently, it heavily weights winning game-over positions, but its performance can be less effective in non-immediate winning scenarios (i.e., positions where no winning move is within the next 6 moves).

-For those interested in benchmarking or improving the AI, you can compare it against another AI 4 Connect bot, which has managed to outperform this implementation
+In terms of evaluation function [this tutorial](https://medium.com/analytics-vidhya/artificial-intelligence-at-play-connect-four-minimax-algorithm-explained-3b5fc32e4a4f) helped quite a lot

 ## Contribution
 Feel free to fork this repository and submit pull requests.
 Improvements to the evaluation function or any other part of the AI are particularly welcome.